Choose Enefit and save ~11 %!

 Warranty Electricity Supply Is More Expensive for Businesses

-Businesses on warranty supply usually pay higher electricity prices than under market-based supply contracts.
-This is because the warranty supply price directly depends on the current month’s electricity exchange price plus an additional surcharge.
+When a company is on guaranteed electricity supply, it often pays more than the market price.
+This is because the cost of guaranteed supply directly depends on the current month’s market price and an additional surcharge.

-• Up to 25% of the variable price component may be fixed, but the remaining part still depends on exchange prices.
+- Up to 25 % of the variable portion of the price can be fixed, but the rest still depends on market fluctuations.

-• For the same amount of electricity consumed, businesses may pay more than if they chose an independent supplier.
+- For the same electricity consumption, you may end up paying more than if you chose an independent supplier.

 Electricity price offers